DevRMJ/NewProjectExample/README.md

 ## New Project Example

-This links back to an article i have posted on my personal blog at https://blog.devrmj.tech

 ## Introduction

 Thinking back to my days as a junior and not knowing much, I remember the one thing that always held me back.
 I never knew where to begin, how do I start a new project?
 How do I get that starting point and then continue from there onward?
 This article is a small tutorial on just how to get started with a basic shell of a project.